jloughry/CV/README.md

-(before commit), **commit** to update the local Git repository, **sync** to push changes to GitHub and merge any non-local changes, **allclean** to remove everything that can be regenerated, **help** give a quick overview of options, and **spell** to check spelling against a UK english dictionary.
+(before commit), **commit** to update the local Git repository, **sync** to push changes to GitHub and merge any non-local changes, **allclean** to remove everything that can be regenerated, **help** give a quick overview of options, and **spell** to check spelling against a UK English dictionary.

 ### Example